BECOMING A VOLUNTEER

 How do I become a helpline worker with Distress Centre Durham?

-We handle approximately 8000 calls a year and in February of 2007 we also added a new community contact call-out program.
-Individuals who can benefit from ongoing emotional support on a regular basis can be scheduled to receive calls from DCD as a way to promote emotional health and connection to his / her community, thereby preventing many types of crisis.
+We handle approximately 8,000 calls a year.
+On our contact call-out program, individuals who need ongoing emotional support on a regular basis can be scheduled to receive calls from DCD as a way to promote emotional health and connection to his / her community, thereby preventing many types of crisis.
+We initiate over 3,600 calls a year to people in our community.

 - Active listening